 - Clean out your gutters.
 Keeping gutters clear of leaves, sticks and other debris helps snow drain properly.

 - Check your smoke detectors, fire alarms and carbon monoxide detectors.
 Make sure they’re working properly and replace batteries as needed.
-Don’t have a smoke detector in your home?
-The American Red Cross installs free smoke detectors with the help of Citizens Energy Group and other partners.

 - Check for leaks and drafts.
 Inspect the windows, vents, fans, plumbing areas, air conditioners, mail chutes, electrical and gas lines of your home.
-You might be able to temporarily seal some leaks yourself but consult an expert if you aren’t sure how to permanently fix the problem.

 - Keep a snow shovel and roof rake handy.
 Even if there aren’t any blizzards or severe snowstorms over the course of the winter, you’ll need to keep your driveway and roof clear of snow.